Formal category theory in augmented virtual double categories: Yoneda morphisms

-Weber shows in \cite{Weber07} that any `$2$"/topos' $\mathcal C$ admits a `good Yoneda structure', the construction of which he attributes to Street (\cite{Street74a} and \cite{Street80a}).
+Weber shows in \cite{Weber07} that every `$2$"/topos' $\mathcal C$ admits a `good Yoneda structure', the construction of which he attributes to Street (\cite{Street74a} and \cite{Street80a}).
 Given a finitely complete cartesian closed category $\E$, in Section~7 of \cite{Street17} this result is used to obtain a good Yoneda structure on the $2$"/category $\inCat \E$ of categories internal to $\E$.
-Similarly to Weber's result the next example shows that a $2$"/topos structure on a $2$"/category $\mathcal C$ induces a collection of Yoneda embeddings, in our sense, in a certain full sub"/augmented virtual equipment of the unital virtual equipment $\dFib{\mathcal C}$ of discrete two"/sided fibrations in $\mathcal C$ (\exref{discrete two-sided fibrations}). \begin{example} Let $\mathcal C$ be a finitely complete $2$"/category with terminal object denoted by $1$.
-A \emph{discrete opfibration} (Section~2 of \cite{Weber07}) is, in our terms, a discrete two"/sided fibration $\hmap J1B$ in $\dFib{\mathcal C}$ (\exref{discrete two-sided fibrations}).
-In Definition~4.1 of \cite{Weber07} a discrete opfibration $\hmap \tau 1\Omega$ is called \emph{classifying} if, in our terms, the functors $\map{\tau(\id, \dash)}{\mathcal C(A, \Omega)}{H(\dFib{\mathcal C})(1, A)}$ (\lemref{restricting on the right is pseudofunctorial}), given by pulling back $\tau$, are full and faithful for all $A \in \mathcal C$.
-Definition~4.10 of \cite{Weber07} defines a \emph{$2$"/topos} $(\mathcal C, (\dash)^\circ, \tau)$ to consist of a finitely complete cartesian closed $2$"/category $\mathcal C$ equipped with a `duality involution' $\map{(\dash)^\circ}{\co{\mathcal C}}{\mathcal C}$ (Definition~2.14 of \cite{Weber07}) and a classifying discrete opfibration $\hmap\tau 1\Omega$.
+Similarly to Weber's result, \exref{yoneda embeddings in 2-topoi} below shows that a $2$"/topos structure on a $2$"/category $\mathcal C$ induces a collection of Yoneda embeddings, in our sense, in a certain full sub"/augmented virtual equipment of the unital virtual equipment $\dFib{\mathcal C}$ of discrete two"/sided fibrations in $\mathcal C$ (\exref{discrete two-sided fibrations}).
+We will use the following lemma, which generalises the functors $P(f, \dash)$ described in \propref{density and the yoneda axiom in terms of nullary restrictions}, to functors $K(\id, \dash)$ given by restriction of a fixed horizontal morphism $K$ on the right.